mctigger/KaggleSalt/README.md

 Download and extract competition data into `./data`.

 # DATA PROCESSING
+Download small_mask auxilary data into `./data/auxiliary_small` like explained here https://www.kaggle.com/c/tgs-salt-identification-challenge/discussion/65500 or use their official repository to generate it: https://github.com/neptune-ml/open-solution-salt-identification

 # General model building
 test prediction = Model predictions for the test data.
 Contains a predicted mask for each test sample with values between 0 and 1.